google/objax/docs/source/dev/adding_module.rst

         """
         return logsumexp(logits, axis=1) - (logits * labels).sum(1)

-If you only updating existing docstrings these changes will be automatically reflected in `<objax.readthedocs.io>`_ after pull request is merged into repository.
+If you are only updating existing docstrings these changes will be automatically reflected in `<objax.readthedocs.io>`_ after pull request is merged into repository.
 When adding docstrings for new classes and functions, you also may need to update `reST` files as described below.